ankit1321/Hackerrank_C_codes/README.md

 #calculate_nth_term

-Code for calculating nth teram is given.
+Code for calculating nth term is given.

+#student_sum_solution

+A tricky twist is given in question.Logical problem statement and its solution done in C.